Tag Archives: Grumman Aircraft Engineering Corporation

 Grumman F4F-3 Wildcat (LIFE Magazine)

 Grumman F4F-3 Wildcat Bu.
 No. 2638, Bethpage, L.I., N.Y.
 This airplane was assigned to NACA Langley from 4 April–22 August 1941.
 Chief Engineer Robert Leicester Hall, front, kneeling, second from left (dark pullover sweater with light, open collar).
-Test pilot Corky Meyer in cockpit).
+Test pilot Corky Meyer is in the cockpit.
 (Grumman Aircraft Engineering Corporation)

 Corky Meyer demonstrates deployment of life raft, 19 November 1942.
 (Grumman Aircraft Engineering Corporation)